-Taking into consideration the impacts of the Global Economic Crisis (GEC) on livelihoods in developing countries, and the effects of such impacts in increasing poverty and vulnerability, the UN-SPIDER proposed to Rapid Impact and Vulnerability Analysis Fund (RIVAF) and launched a project entitled: A Visual Analytics Approach to Understanding Poverty Assessment through Disaster Impacts in Latin America and Africa.
+Taking into consideration the impacts of the Global Economic Crisis (GEC) on livelihoods in developing countries, and the effects of such impacts in increasing poverty and vulnerability, UN-SPIDER proposed the Rapid Impact and Vulnerability Analysis Fund (RIVAF) and launched a project entitled: A Visual Analytics Approach to Understanding Poverty Assessment through Disaster Impacts in Latin America and Africa.

 A variety of intertwined factors

 Vulnerability often stems from a wide variety of intertwined factors that make it difficult (if not impossible) to discern the specific effects of one particular factor like the GEC.
 For example, poverty, weak governance, social and armed conflicts, current economic policies, population growth, a lack of awareness regarding vulnerability and its management, and a non-existent culture regarding disaster prevention all are typical factors which enhance vulnerability.